-Detailed discussion of the toxicity of these chemicals and references are presented in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, Dieldrin, Methylmercury, PCBs, Selenium, and Toxaphene" (OEHHA, 2008) and "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Polybrominated Diphenyl Ethers (PBDEs)" (OEHHA, 2011).
+A detailed discussion of the toxicity of these chemicals and references are presented in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, Dieldrin, Methylmercury, PCBs, Selenium, and Toxaphene" (OEHHA, 2008) and "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Polybrominated Diphenyl Ethers (PBDEs)" (OEHHA, 2011).

-All fish species collected from Lake Webb and used in advisory development were analyzed for mercury.
-Some fish were analyzed for PCBs, PBDEs, selenium, and legacy pesticides as indicated in Table 1.
+All fish species collected from Collins Lake and used in advisory development were analyzed for mercury and selenium.
+Some fish were analyzed for PCBs, PBDEs, and legacy pesticides as indicated in Table 1.
 Fish species that do not typically accumulate PCBs or other organic chemicals were not analyzed for these contaminants.